Skip to content

 Why the cost conversation misses 50% of the picture

-Patients and HR benefits committees that evaluate GLP-1 cost-effectiveness in isolation — $6,000/year drug cost with no offset — get the answer wrong.
+Patients and HR benefits committees that evaluate GLP-1 cost-effectiveness in isolation get the answer wrong.
 Obesity is a chronic disease with measurable downstream costs in type 2 diabetes, hypertension, hyperlipidemia, obstructive sleep apnea, MASH/NAFLD, osteoarthritis, and cardiovascular events.
 Meaningful weight loss reduces incidence of all of these.
-The savings do not appear on the patient’s pharmacy EOB, but they show up in avoided ER visits, avoided cardiology referrals, avoided CPAP durable equipment, fewer medications, and lower absenteeism.
+The savings don’t appear on the patient’s pharmacy EOB — they show up in avoided ER visits, cardiology referrals, CPAP equipment, medications, and absenteeism.

 The big three: T2D prevention, ASCVD reduction, OSA resolution